reversefold/factorio-belt-balancers/README.md

               I  I  I  I  J  J  J  J
 ```

-Now, you could stick another 4x4 belt balancer on the bottom in the middle and it would balance two I and two J belts to get you the eventual balanced output, K, but it's not really needed.
-The first two Splitters on a 4x4 balancer wouldn't actually be doing anything since putting two I belts into a Splitter would just give you two I outputs again.
+Now, you could stick another 4x4 belt balancer on the bottom in the middle and it would balance two `I` and two `J` belts to get you the eventual balanced output, `K`, but it's not really needed.
+The first two Splitters on a 4x4 balancer wouldn't actually be doing anything since putting two `I` belts into a Splitter would just give you two `I` outputs again.

-All we really need to do is take one I and one J belt and put them through a Splitter
+All we really need to do is take one `I` and one `J` belt and put them through a Splitter.

 ```
 inputs        A  B  C  D  E  F  G  H